cunybpl/nycet_pnp/src/content/glossary/_index.md

 <dl>
     <dt id="kw"><abbr title="Kilowatt">kW</abbr></dt>
-    <dd>Measure of electrical power equivalent to 1,000 watts.</dd>
+    <dd>A Kilowatt is the measure of electrical power equivalent to 1,000 watts.</dd>
     <dt id="kwh"><abbr title="Kilowatt Hour">kWh</abbr></dt>
-    <dd>Measure of electrical energy delivered by one kilowatt for one hour.</dd>
+    <dd>A Kilowatt Hour is the measure of electrical energy delivered by one kilowatt for one hour.</dd>
 </dl>

 </section>